reer-ide/reer-rhino-mcp-plugin/docs/grasshopper_guide.md

 3. **Study Existing Components**: Look at open-source Grasshopper plugins on GitHub
 4. **Join the Community**: Participate in discussions on the McNeel Developer Forum
 5. **Build Simple Tools**: Start with basic component finding and data extraction before attempting complex modifications

-This API provides powerful capabilities for creating intelligent, self-modifying Grasshopper definitions and custom workflow tools.
-The key is understanding the inheritance hierarchy and knowing where to find the documentation for specific functionality.